HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/logging.md

 ## Understanding Logging

-Domino KEEP uses the Apache [Log4J2](https://logging.apache.org/log4j/2.x/) logging framework.
+Project KEEP uses the Apache [Log4J2](https://logging.apache.org/log4j/2.x/) logging framework.
 We configued it with reasonable defaults in the `log4j2.properties` file.
 It uses output to console and a logging file.
 The content looks like this:

 ```properties
 # Root logger option